Day 1 Arrive Florence

 The cycling in this region follows well surfaced roads through towns, villages and minor country routes.
+Make sure to always be mindful of other road users, especially on roads shared with traffic.
 Although the riding is not technical you must feel comfortable with rapid and sometimes narrow hairpin descents and be equipped to deal with a change in weather and road condition.

 Although we can supply GPX tracks along with our tried and tested detailed routes notes and maps, the roads are well signposted and are generally cycle friendly.

 Should you require assistance, 24/7 telephone support will also be available throughout your trip.